DannyHarper/elevate-gym/README.md

 ## Further Testing

-* The Website was tested on Google Chrome, Safari and Microsoft Edge.
+* The Website was tested on Google Chrome, Safari, Microsoft Edge, and Firefox.

 * The website was viewed on desktop, laptop, Iphone14, Iphone15 & Samsung Galaxy S24 Ultra.